BuffaloBorn/aws_cert/review_questions/ch11_Additional_Key_Services.md

 10.Which AWS service records Application Program Interface (API) calls made on your account and delivers log files to your Amazon Simple Storage Service (Amazon S3) bucket?

-- A.  AWS CloudTrail
+- **A.  AWS CloudTrail**
 - B.  Amazon CloudWatch
 - C.  Amazon Kinesis
 - D.  AWS Data Pipeline

-Answer:
+Answer: A

 11. You are trying to decrypt ciphertext with AWS KMS and the decryption operation is failing.
 Which of the following are possible causes?
 (Choose 2 answers)

 - A.  The private key does not match the public key in the ciphertext.
 - B.  The plaintext was encrypted along with an encryption context, and you are not providing the identical encryption context when calling the Decrypt API.
 - C.  The ciphertext you are trying to decrypt is not valid.
 - D.  You are not providing the correct symmetric key to the Decrypt API.